 At Hodge Hill Girls’ School we believe that every pupil is entitled to follow a broad and balanced curriculum which will meet their future needs in education, training and employment.
 Our curriculum is designed to prepare pupils for their future roles as employees, parents/carers and responsible members of their local community.

 To ensure all pupils receive this entitlement the requirements of the National Curriculum are met.
 However, our curriculum extends to ensure that pupils are stimulated in their learning and supported in the achievement of the highest possible standards.
 By the age of 16 we expect all our leavers will have developed confidence in their own ability, pride in their achievements and those of others, and a love of learning which will continue throughout their lives.

 During the Spring Term Year 9 pupils will start to consider their GCSE options.
 All options will be available to all students.
-They will be supported carefully in this process, through curriculum evenings, subject presentations, parental guidance and interviews with pastoral and senior staff.
+They will be supported carefully in this process, through curriculum evenings, subject presentations, parental guidance and interviews with pastoral and senior staff where required.

 Key Stage 4 - Years 10 and 11

 This is the next phase of this exciting learning journey.
-Pupils follow a core curriculum leading to appropriate qualifications in English Language, English Literature, Mathematics, Science (separate subjects or a combined qualification) and Religious Studies.
+Pupils follow a core curriculum leading to appropriate qualifications in English Language, English Literature, Mathematics, Science (separate subjects or combined science) and Religious Studies.
 Everyone will also study compulsory non-examined subjects like Physical Education and PSHCE and be given Careers Education, Information Advice and Guidance (CEIAG).

 We offer a wide choice of optional GCSE courses including Fine Art, Art (3-dimensional design), Art (Textiles), Business Studies, Citizenship, Computer Science, Drama, French, Geography, Graphics, Health and Social Care, History, Hospitality and Catering, Music, Photography, Sport Studies, Spanish and Urdu.